 "Of course we will be knights together and roam the kingdom saving it from every foe we can."

 "Deal."
-Padraig spit on his hand and extended it to shake Galloway's.
+Padraig spit on his dirty rope worn hand and extended it to shake Galloway's.
 Galloway looked a little bit disgusted but did the same and they shook.

-Yvonne screamed popping out from her hiding place she ran like lighting as the boys chased her keeping close.
-Hallway after hallway, corridor after corridor she led them right to the King’s throne room where he sat alone looking over some documents.
-As she ran for him a gush of cold wind swept in slamming the doors of the room behind Padraig and Galloway.
+Yvonne screamed, popping out from her hiding place.
+As she passed them they were both met with the coldest wind they had ever known, it was not after them however.
+She ran like lighting as the boys chased her keeping close.
+The frigid wind right behind the trio.
+Hallway after hallway, corridor after corridor she led them right to the king’s throne room.
+Inside King Charlatte La Rue sat alone looking over some documents.
+As she ran for her father the gush of cold wind swept in slamming the doors of the room behind Padraig and Galloway.
 It was so icy cold they could see the blue crystals hanging in its surge.
 It picked her up for a brief minute holding her in its frigid arms then dropping her.
 Her mother’s hairbrush came tumbling out of her dress and went skidding across the floor.
-She cried shivering as the King ran to her in terror.
-That was the last day they were to play with the Princess.
+She cried shivering as King Rue ran to her in terror.
+That was the last day they were to play with the princess.

-Another few years passed the boys became teenagers.
+Another few years passed as the boys became teenagers.

-One day when their father's along with the rest of the knights were out there was a fire in a hut near by the stables.
+One day when their father's along with the rest of the knights were out, there was a fire in a hut near by the stables.
 Padraig, growing braver and stronger by the day rushed right into the hut as Galloway watched seemingly frozen for a minute.
 Galloway bolted for the town well yelling for help the whole way there.
-When he returned with other villagers and buckets of water Padraig was outside the hut a family of four coughing close by.
+When he returned with other villagers and buckets of water Padraig was outside.
+He had saved the family of four.

 Galloway led the bucket brigade to put out the smoldering smoking hut.
 In the end the hut was still standing, it had been saved along with the lives of two children, their mother and their great aunt.
 Galloway took a bucket over to Padraig and helped him wash his face off.